-Each of our courses will focus on effective teaching and preventative measures for challenging behaviors in the areas of Autism Spectrum Disorders (ASD), School Discipline, Mental Health and Functional Behavior Assessment (FBA) to Behavior Support Planning (BSP).
+Each of our courses will focus on effective teaching and preventative measures for challenging behaviors in the areas of Autism Spectrum Disorders (ASD), School Discipline, Student Mental Health and Functional Behavior Assessment (FBA) to Behavior Support Planning (BSP).
 Each course will be 3 total days in length with on-site trainings held in Pierre, Rapid City and Sioux Falls.
 An alternative distance learning option will also be offered online to anyone unable to attend in person.
 Graduate credits are available from USD and continuing education units are available through the Center for Disabilities.
 Cost is $30 for materials plus $120 for graduate credits (optional).